AI, Automation, and War

 King explains that military commanders, enabled by the data processing power of AI, will be able to see the battlespace at a previously unattainable depth, fidelity, and speed.
 AI will help the armed forces plan, target, and conduct cyber operations faster and more effectively.
 In order to harness AI in this way, however, a radical organisational transformation is taking place.
 The armed forces are integrating civilian technologists into operational headquarters to work alongside military staff.
 This partnership between the armed forces and the technology sector signals the emergence of a military-tech complex that promises to be as powerful in this century as the military-industrial complex was in the last.

-Anthony King is professor of defence and security studies and director of the Strategy and Security Institute at the University of Exeter.
+Anthony King is professor of war studies and director of the Strategy and Security Institute at the University of Exeter.
 He is the author of Command: The Twenty-First Century General and Urban Warfare in the Twenty-First Century.